 This heart-warming story has amazing musicals, including Marmalade Harvest, Journey From Peru, London Is The Place For Me, and Arrival In London.

-Shrek is an extraordinary comedy adventure.
+Shrek is an extraordinary comedy film with a perfect blend of joy and adventure.
 A mean Lord Farquaad exiles fairytale creatures, including The Three Little Pigs, Blind Mice, and a Donkey, to the swamp of a grumpy green ogre.
 Shrek asks Farquaad to clear his land from the annoying fairytale creatures, but Farquaad strikes a deal with Shrek to rescue Princess Fiona for his swamp to be returned.
 Accompanied by the talking Donkey, Shrek sets off on a journey to rescue the princess.

 Children will love the background score and the perky songs of the movie.
 The main theme of the film is particularly memorable.
 Shrek is a delightful computer-animated movie and one of the most enjoyable cartoon films ever made.